 JL: I can’t remember his name. (reading from the copper cover of the souvenir program) “The picture that staggers the imagination.”
 When the press agents said all this they didn’t know it was really true.

 MD: You know, Jim Danforth bought one of those things about six years ago, and he paid something like $7.00.
 (Seven dollars!?!
-The program I saw on eBay went for an exponentially higher sum. – jl) It’s a wonder that I still have that.
+The programs I saw on eBay and Hake’s Auctions went for exponentially higher sums. – jl) It’s a wonder that I still have that.

 JL: “King Kong opens Thursday, March 16, Grauman’s Chinese.”

 JL: “Technical staff: E.B.
 Gibson, Marcel Delgado, Fred Reese, Orville …” Orville Goldner, that’s the man who lives in Chico.

 MD: Orville Goldner, yes!
 What was he doing?